 Make sure you actually owe the debt.
-Ask for proof (such as documents or account statements) if you think the debt is not yours or if you disagree with the amount demanded.
+Ask the debt collector for proof (such as documents or account statements) if you think the debt is not yours or if you disagree with the amount demanded.
 The onus is on the collector to provide this information.

 Get independent advice if you are still unsure whether you have to pay some or all of the debt.
 Free legal aid and community legal services are available in every state and territory.